-To satisfy this requirement, 4 credit hours of CSCI 7200 Master's Project must be taken, typically spread over the student's final two semesters.
-The CSCI 7200 course involves an applied research project under the direction of the student's Major Professor/Project Advisor (see below).
+To satisfy this requirement, 4 credit hours of CSCI 7200 Master's Project must be taken, spread over the student's final two semesters.
+The CSCI 7200 course involves an applied research project under the direction of the student's Major Professor/Project Advisor and a second School of Computing Professor (see below).
 As part of the requirements, a comprehensive report must be prepared detailing the student's procedures and findings regarding the completed project work.